Othernet-Project/outernet-linux-lband/docs/source/intro.rst

 In a proper Outernet receiver, there are usually a few more components, like the web-based user interface software.
 Since the purpose of such software is to provide access to files from outside the receiver, they will not be covered in this guide.
-It is assumed that, on a regular desktop Linux, user will have enough options for getting access to files locally.
+It is assumed that, on regular desktop Linux, the user will have enough options for getting access to files locally.